Line-us/Line-us-Programming/README.md

 ### Simple Node Example
 Pandrr has ported our Python example to Node! - check out his GitHub [here](https://github.com/pandrr/line-us)

-### Line-us JS Kit
-Write commands in JavaScript and preview the drawing in your browser before sending to Line-us!
-Created by Alex Kempton, check out his Github [here](https://github.com/funwithtriangles/line-us-js-kit)
+### Simple Dart Example
+[Source code](Dart/line_us.dart) for a very simple example can be downloaded from [here](../../raw/master/Dart/line_us.dart).
+You'll need [Dart](https://www.dartlang.org/) installed.

+### Simple C Sharp Unity Example PopLineus
+C (wrapped in unity for now) implementation of the protocol for Line-us created by solentygraham, check out his GitHub [here](https://github.com/NewChromantics/PopLineus)

 ### Simple C Example
 [Source code](C/lineustest.c) for a simple example in C created by Paul Haberli can be downloaded from [here](../../raw/master/C/lineustest.c).
 The code complies on MACOS using gcc but should be fairly portable.
 A [Makefile](C/Makefile) is also included so if you have gcc in your path, just type 'make'

-### C Sharp Unity Example PopLineus
-C (wrapped in unity for now) implementation of the protocol for Line-us created by solentygraham, check out his GitHub [here](https://github.com/NewChromantics/PopLineus)
+## Applications and other fun things to do with your Line-us
+### Line-us JS Kit
+Write commands in JavaScript and preview the drawing in your browser before sending to Line-us!
+Created by Alex Kempton, check out his Github [here](https://github.com/funwithtriangles/line-us-js-kit)

 ### Java Generative App By Fiskdebug
 Very nice Java app available as [source](https://github.com/fiskurgit/Schroeder) or an [installable package for Mac](https://drive.google.com/open?id=1A-tzkwd0ce5_O0g8U3tDQ641fObSap1M) on @fiskfamilij's [GitHub](https://github.com/fiskurgit/Schroeder)

-### Simple Dart Example
-[Source code](Dart/line_us.dart) for a very simple example can be downloaded from [here](../../raw/master/Dart/line_us.dart).
-You'll need [Dart](https://www.dartlang.org/) installed.

-### Simple SVG Plotter by Michael Zöllner
+### SVG Plotter by Michael Zöllner
 Great little app to plot your SVG files directly to Line-us.
 Available as [installers for Mac and Windows](https://github.com/ixd-hof/LineUs_SVG/releases) or [source](https://github.com/ixd-hof/LineUs_SVG) with instructions on [Michael's GitHub](https://github.com/ixd-hof/LineUs_SVG).

-## Libraries
+## Libraries to make programming easy
 ### Javascript Library by Beardicus
 If you're thinking of writing some Javascript you should definitely check out this library as it will make your life *much* easier.
 It handles connection, queueing and all of the things you really don't want to do yourself.
 Works in the browser as well as with Node.
 Everything you need is at [Beardicus's GitHub](https://github.com/beardicus/line-us)

 ### PHP Library by fxmorin
 A library created by fxmorin to allow you to use your Line-us with PHP.
 Available at [fxmorin's GitHub](https://github.com/fxmorin/line-us)

-## Protocol Details
+## Protocol details for people who want to know how it all works
 ### Introduction
 As of firmware 3.0.0 Line-us offers a webscokets API as well as the original TCP Sockets API.
 All of the commands and responses are the same across both of the APIs, but there are a small number of commands that are not avaialble in the websockets API for security reasons (for example `M587` to set WiFi details).
 Details are in the [GCode Specification Document](Documentation/GCodeSpec.md).